 We don’t really know the answer to this question, but it seems that some babies are just born that way.
 It may be genetic, it may have to do with conditions during pregnancy, or the effect of a difficult birth.
 There is little that we know of that we can do to stop it occurring, but there is LOTS we can do AFTER birth.
 Read the story of how GymbaROO helped a ‘low muscle tone’ baby here.

 What affects how muscle tone develops?

 Movement: Movement is extremely important to the development of muscle tone.
 When you move your baby, you are stimulating the balance sense (the vestibular system) in the inner ear.Children who have poor muscle tone frequently also have poor function of the vestibular system.
 The vestibular system actually controls muscle tone.
 A continuous flow of impulses from the vestibular system helps to generate muscle tone, especially in the muscles that straighten out the body and hold the body in an upright position.
 If the vestibular system is disorganised, the muscles have low tone and a child tires easily.
 This affects posture and balance.
-GymbaROO’s free video will guide you through vestibular activities to do with your baby.
-Click here.
+GymbaROO’s video will guide you through vestibular activities to do with your baby.
+Access here.

 Touch: The sense of touch or the tactile system, has an enormous effect on muscle tone through its interconnections to all the other sensory messages received by the brain.
 Infants and children with poor muscle tone usually develop poor touch discrimination, body awareness and the ability to ‘integrate’ the sensory messages their brain receives in order to make sense of their body and their surroundings.
-See GymbaROO’s free video with activities to develop your baby’s body awareness here.
+Access GymbaROO’s video with activities to develop your baby’s body awareness here.